 \section{Results}

-In this section, we compare our method, which is explained in Sections~\ref{ssec:insat}-\ref{ssec:control} and referred to as \emph{Rainbow Cycle}, with the \emph{Minimal Communication Policy (MCP)} of \cite{ma2017multi} using identical paths.
-To judge the improvement in the amount of concurrency better, we also provide comparisons with the \emph{Naive} method which is explained in Section~\ref{ssec:naive}.
-Our implementation can be accessed from \url{https://github.com/sahiny/DrPP}.
+In this section, we compare our \emph{Rainbow Cycle} based method explained in Sections~\ref{ssec:insat}-\ref{ssec:control}, denoted \emph{DrPP-RC}, with other path execution methods using identical paths.
+Firstly, we compare DrPP-RC with the \emph{Naive} method, denoted \emph{DrPP-N}, which is explained in Section~\ref{ssec:naive}.
+This comparison demonstrates the performance improvement that results from the addition of the new drinking state.
+As stated in Remark~\ref{rem:conservative}, DrPP-RC uses smaller drinking sessions, and allows more concurrency.
+We also provide results {for DrPP-N \emph{without} $R7$}.
+This rule is an addition to the original DrPP solution of \cite{chandy-misra} and exploits the structure of the multi-robot path execution problem by allowing robots to drop bottles while in drinking state.

-To explain briefly, MCP prevents collisions and deadlocks by maintaining a fixed visiting order for each cell.
+We further compare DrPP-RC with the \emph{Minimal Communication Policy} of \cite{ma2017multi}, denoted \emph{MCP}, which prevents collisions and deadlocks by maintaining a fixed visiting order for each cell.
 A robot is allowed to enter a cell only if all the other robots, which are planned to visit the said cell earlier, have already visited and left the said state.
 It is shown that, under mild conditions on the collection of the paths, keeping this fixed order prevents collisions and deadlocks.
 We refer the reader to \cite{ma2017multi} for more details.